youngqqcn/BlockchainNotesV2/cosmos-sdk/docs/core/encoding.md

 interface support.
 See the [Proto3 spec](https://developers.google.com/protocol-buffers/docs/proto3)
 for more information on Proto3, which Amino is largely compatible with (but not with Proto2).

-Due to Amino having significant performance drawbacks, being reflection-based, and not having any meaningful cross-language/client support, Protocol Buffers, specifically [gogoprotobuf](https://github.com/gogo/protobuf/), is being used in place of Amino.
+Due to Amino having significant performance drawbacks(缺点), being reflection-based, and not having any meaningful cross-language/client support, Protocol Buffers, specifically [gogoprotobuf](https://github.com/gogo/protobuf/), is being used in place of Amino.
 Note, this process of using Protocol Buffers over Amino is still an ongoing process.